 1. Make Shopping Cart Visible and Noticeable

-The first solution to cart abandonment is to make cart visible and noticeable.
+The first solution to cart abandonment is to make carts visible and noticeable.
 It is proved that 24% of customers simply want to save items and abandon their shopping cart want for future consideration.
 So, if you wish them to come back and complete purchasing, you need to keep the cart noticeable.
-Otherwise, your customers may forget adding items in their shopping cart.
+Otherwise, your customers may forget adding items to their shopping cart.
 To remind users of items they have saved, you can make the cart icon on the right corner bigger and catchier with the number of items inside the cart in outstanding color.

 Most WooCommerce themes support this function for your online store; however, if there is no feature like this on your store, you can easily install and activate the WooCommerce Menu Cart plugin to your WooCommerce site.